oj713/Image-Processing/README.md

 **Capabilities:**
 * Can apply blur, sepia, monochrome, and sharpen filters onto images.
-* Can save load ppm, jpg, and png images.
+* Can load ppm, jpg, and png images.
 * Can create projects with multiple layers and toggle visibility for each layer.
 * Can save the project as the topmost visible image in ppm, jpg, or png format.
 * Can save the project as a text file that can later be loaded, preserving all layers of the project.